-5 Popular Types of Houses in Canada
+5 Popular Types of Homes in Canada: A Quick Guide

 There are various types of houses that you can buy or rent in Canada.
 This article is basically for me.
 In my previous post here, I talked about how we are newbies in Canada.
 You can read more about that here.
 Since our arrival, I have been watching, observing and seeing a lot.
 One of the things I noticed is that the types of houses here are a little different from what we were used to in Sweden and Nigeria.
 My little curious mind decided to do some research as usual and BOOM, I got a wealth of information online.
 I decided to write about this on my blog so that I don't have to keep searching online all the time and I know for sure that this article would also be useful to any newbie like us in Canada or just anybody interested in knowing more about the different types of houses in North America.